ranczlab/vestibular_vr_pipeline/setup.md

 This is the [software environment](https://bonsai-rx.org/) used for hardware and experimental control as well as recording.
 :information_source: [Discord channel](https://discord.com/channels/722881880122327101/727928858757562430) for support and general discussions.

+## vestibular-VR SETUP
+The repo is [here](https://github.com/neurogears/vestibular-vr), managed by NeuroGears.

 ## BonVision